Mages, ten-man raiding, and other things that are awesome.

 Hurrrrrrr!

-It’s important :D It tells you what your ACTUAL mana is despite all that other garbage.
+It’s important 😀 It tells you what your ACTUAL mana is despite all that other garbage.
 It also tells you when to do things like pop your mana gem, evocate, throw your orb, etc.

 So what talents/glyphs do I want?